SamOh/trend_map/README.md

 ### Credits
 Started out using the twitter API, but quickly realized the limitations on the number of tweets I could query (stops at about 1-2 weeks back), so I had to find an alternative.
-Found code at https://github.com/Jefferson-Henrique/GetOldTweets-python that works around the limitations set by twitter so much thanks to Jefferson-Henrique for writing the code for this/putting it up!
-All credit for GetOldTweets code goes to Jefferson-Henrique in the link above.
+Found code at https://github.com/Jefferson-Henrique/GetOldTweets-python that works around the limitations set by twitter, however, the code as it was could not extract the lat/long attributes of a tweet so I added code to find the geographical location the user was from.